Paramus, New Jersey: Education

-Paramus High School (1,253 students in grades 9–12).
+Paramus High School with 1,125 students in grades 9–12.

 Three of the district's schools have been formally recognized with the National Blue Ribbon School Award of Excellence: Paramus High School in 1988–1989, Parkway Elementary School in 1987–1988 and Ridge Ranch Elementary School in 1998–1999.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Bergen Tech campus in Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Paramus is home to many private religious schools.
 Paramus Catholic High School is a co-educational Roman Catholic high school founded in 1965 and operated by the Archdiocese of Newark.
 With more than 1,500 students, it has the largest enrollment of any Roman Catholic high school in the state of New Jersey.
 It is also the location of Visitation Academy, a Pre-K3–8 Catholic school also overseen by the Newark Archdiocese.

 K–8 co-ed Jewish day schools in Paramus include Yavneh Academy; Yeshivat Noam, founded in 2001; and Ben Porat Yosef, which was established in 2001 and relocated to Paramus in 2008.
 Frisch School is a Modern Orthodox Jewish yeshiva serving grades 9–12 that describes itself as the nation's second-largest coed yeshiva high school.

 Bergen Community College is based in Paramus, with other satellite centers located around the county.
 The bulk of the college's 17,000 students working towards degrees are located at the main campus in Paramus.
 The Bergen campus of Berkeley College is located in Paramus.
 There is also a DeVry University campus located at the 35 Plaza Shopping Center in Paramus.
 There is a Lincoln Tech campus at Bergen Town Center.

-Paramus is home to four special education schools.
+Paramus is home to five special education schools.
 New Alliance Academy, located on Midland Ave, provides educational and ancillary therapeutic services for high school teenagers experiencing acute psychological distress.
+Bleshman Regional Day School, located on East Ridgewood Avenue, serves students ages three through twenty-one years of age with multiple disabilities.
 The EPIC School (Educational Partnership for Instructing Children) is located on North Farview Avenue, next to the Our Lady of Visitation Church.
 The Alpine Learning Group is located on County Route 62, close to Linwood Avenue, and P.R.I.D.E.
 School, which is a part of the ECLC school, which serves three other locations in New Jersey, has a location on Sette Drive.
 The Bergen County Special Services School District, which provides public special education services on a countywide basis, is headquartered in Paramus.